 It’s finally time to glue on the head!

-Aren't they adorable?
-This is an easy craft to make that your child can play with when they're done.
+Aren’t they adorable?
+These paper bag donkeys are an easy Easter craft that your child can play with when they’re done.